opencui/opendu/README.md

 ### Entity recognizer for the slots.
 It is common that business have some private entity that is not well represented in the public domain text that is used during the training of LLMs, so it can be difficult to LLMs to recognize these entities out of box.
-RaLug allow you to specify a recognizer for each slot, which recognizer can be a list of entity instance or some pattern.
+LUG allow you to specify a recognizer for each slot, which recognizer can be a list of entity instance or some pattern.

 An example in the json format is as follows: